cryohydromettools/clearskyalgorithm/README.md

 ### Wavelet transform method

-The wavelet method is based on the decomposition of UV radiation measured at 340 nm with 1 minute interval.
+Wavelet method is based on the decomposition of UV radiation measured at 340 nm with 1 minute interval.
-The algorithm detects the spectral signatures of the clouds and the magnitude of the noise in the daily UV irradiance, similar approach to 2017.
+The algorithm detects the spectral signatures of the clouds and the magnitude of the noise in the daily UV irradiance, similar approach to Djafer et al. (2017).
 The decision whether or not we have a clear day is taken from the analysis of the decomposition by analyzing some criteria.
 Firstly, a Gaussian adjustment curve is generated from the UV irradiance data for each measurement day.
 As a condition for a day to be selected as a clear-sky condition, it is required that the determination coefficient be greater than or equal to 0.982,